ProJobless/Charme/concepts/Security.md

 However, there are some things to take care of:
 1. An evil Server could decrease a revision from a user a key and decrease a revision from user b key.
 Therefore we need to encrypt the revision numbers with fastkey1.
 As a result the evil server can not increase a revision anymore.
 2. A Server also should not be able to return duplicates of keys to sum up.
 Therefore we need to make sure that every user id is only counted once.
+3. Make sure server does not return encrypted revision from someone else -> also encrypt user id -> encrypted object contains: {userid, revision}
+#### Needed Functions

+**Client Side:**

+EVENT: no revision found at login. display warning/import popup, if clicked ocntinue, use get !

+EVENT:OnKeyUpdate: increase revision counter by 1 and invalidate

+EVENT: OnKeyGet/Send Message:
+Call getAKey

+FUNCTION: getCache: (if checkInvalidated) get all values and store them locally.
+Then sum revision and compare them with revision number

+FUNCTION: getAllFromCache: get keys from cache.

+FUNCTION: getAKey: verifyRevision(key k) -> if(!checkInvalidated) call getAllFromCache if cache exists or get keys from server via getKeysFromServer

+FUNCTION: getKeysFromServer, get keys from server and store in cache.

+FUNCTION: checkInvalidated: ask server if any client application has invalidated the key directory

+**Server Side:**

+keyrc_storeValue(owner, userid, encryptedData (revision+userid)), ??Combine with key store function???

+keyrc_getAllValues(get server revision)

+**Cache**
+Contains local copy of keydirectory, can be invalidated and will be fetched from server in this case.

-Questions to ask:
+### Questions
-What if another client adds a new key, how is the first client notified?
+* What if another client adds a new key, how is the first client notified?
+* Is key version verified when encrypting private infromation / pieces?

+### Todo
-Todo: Recrypt Fastkeys!
+Recrypt Fastkeys!

 ## TODOs